duyhenryer/git-archive/README.md

 TOKEN="your_pat_token"
 ORG="your_organization_name"
 ```
-And imput repository you want to archive them in `repository_list.txt`
+And input repository you want to archive them in `repository_list.txt`
 So, output like this:
 ```bash
 Repository "demo-repo" archived successfully!